 This component contains antivirus scanning and zero-day protection.

-Files are sent for detonation to a data center in the cloud over a secure connection based on your settings.
+Files are sent for detonation to data center in the cloud over a secure connection based on your settings.
 You can exclude specific file types in email attachments and web downloads from analysis by zero-day protection.

 Packets are sent to the anti-spam module for spam scanning based on the settings in the SMTP policies.